FazeCT/fazect.github.io/angstrom2023-rev/index.md

 }
 ```

-After hours of analyzing the source, I came up with some conclusions.
+After a relatively short time of analyzing the source, I came up with some conclusions.

 {{< admonition tip "Conclusions" >}}
 * The string given in the PDF file doesn't contain any of these: `[].*`.
 Therefore, we can skip the correspondence parts in the source.